-Maricar is a dynamic and passionate teacher with 12 years teaching experience in the Primary years, specialising in the IB Primary Years Programme (PYP) in the Early Years.
+Maricar is a dynamic and passionate teacher with 16 years teaching experience in the Primary years, specialising in the IB Primary Years Programme (PYP) in the Early Years.
 She has taught in the Philippines, Japan and China before joining EIS.
-She loves having fun and teaching young kids and this is reflected in the activities she does with her class.
+She loves having fun and teaching young kids to love learning.
+This is reflected in the activities she does with her class.

 Maricar is artistic and creative.
 She loves cooking, baking and doing some arts and crafts activities both in school and at home.
 She also likes to travel and learn about different cultures.
 In her spare time, she keeps herself active by doing boxing and playing badminton and volleyball.

 Michael is a highly motivated and dynamic teacher with five years of teaching experience.
 Originally from Merseyside, England, he gained a bachelor’s degree in History at Liverpool John Moore’s University, before completing his Primary Post Graduate Certificate in Education at Liverpool Hope University.
 Having successfully achieved qualified teacher status (QTS) in the United Kingdom, he sought to embark on a new challenge to develop his pedagogical skills and experience by teaching internationally to ensure the continuation of his professional development.